Skip to content

 GPS Tracks

-Colored GPS track colors the best 10% of sailing in the brightest green and the worst in the brightest red.
-All the green shades are better than 50% of the time sailed, and red is worse than that.
-The path is colored by the VMG to the set wind direction.
-Sometimes, when needed, it will be colored based on some other value, and it will be mentioned below the image.
+The GPS track is colored to highlight performance: the top 10% of sailing is shown in bright green, while the bottom 10% is in bright red.
+Green shades represent performance better than 50% of the time sailed, and red indicates worse performance.
+The path is primarily colored based on VMG (Velocity Made Good) relative to the set wind direction.
+If a different value is used for coloring, it will be specified on top left corner of the image.

-The race geometry shows the angle of the upwind mark in relation to the wind.
-In this example, the mark is 11 degrees off and it results in 1.6 times more sailing on port tack.
-Laylines are also drawn based on the typical angle of the boats on that leg.
+The race geometry shows the angle of the next mark relative to the wind direction.
+In this example, the mark is 10 degrees off, resulting in 1.72 times more sailing on the starboard tack.
+Laylines are also drawn based on the typical angle of the boats on that leg (33 degrees in this case).

 Polar Graph

 The polar Graph shows all the points of the selected period for all the boats.
 The wind always comes from the top.
 Each point is drawn at the angle and speed the boat had at that moment.
 The further from the center, the higher the speed.
-The example above shows top speed on downwind at around 13 knots of speed (bottom left).
-The VMG and performance is better the higher up the screen the dots are on the upwind and the lower they are on the downwind.
+The VMG (Velocity Made Good) and performance is better the higher up the screen the dots are on the upwind and the lower they are on the downwind.

 Graph Screen